 Finally, all this can be done via the GUI, but also via the NetYCE API.
 This will further streamline automation and orchestration with 3rd party systems such for IPAM, DHCP, DNS, OSS or other NMS systems.

-NetYCE supports all major network vendors such as Cisco, Juniper, HPE, Avaya, Ciena, Huawei, Checkpoint, Fortinet, Palo Alto, Brocade and more.
-Each vendor module supports all devices within that OS 'family'.
+NetYCE supports all major network vendors such as Cisco, Juniper, HPE, Avaya, Ciena, Huawei, Checkpoint, Fortinet, Palo Alto, Brocade and more, with each vendor module supporting all devices within that OS 'family'.
 New vendors are added as we go along based on customer requests.
 The typical lead time for a new vendor module is 5-10 days.

-In addition, NetYCE supports any vendor, API or cloud module developed by the Ansible Open Source community via the Ansible plugin.
-Or you can extend any Python code with the NetYCE scrip_exec plugin (see FAQ below).
-This allows you to have unlimited automation capabilities within a robust and secure enterprise platform.
+The vendor modules allow for SSH/Telnet/Netconf/API connectivity in a standardized and fully automated way.
+NetYCE takes care of committing changes, deals with error handling, backup and restore functionality etc. In addition, NetYCE supports any vendor, API or cloud module developed by the Ansible Open Source community using the NetYCE Ansible plugin.
+Or by using any Python code with the NetYCE script_exec plugin.
+This allows for unlimited automation capabilities within a robust and secure enterprise platform.